Blue Ribbons from the Past, Episode #13 by Diana L. Pierce…Alias….Dee Grainger…..No copyright infringements intended.

 Elizabeth throws saucers in the air for Dee to shoot.
 Dee was pleased she still had the gift.
 She was also glad she had the big stack of saucers in the trunk.
 She knew her aunt wasn't likely to want to part with hers.
 Her dad bought her the old Winchester when she was eleven years old.
 He taught her how to use it, too.
 And the years he took her to the county fair were happy memories.
 By the time she was twenty she had won five blue ribbons and at the age of twenty four she had a grand prize win which was a brand new 1886 Winchester engraved with her name on it.
 That was eight years ago.
 She really wasn't sure why she never talked about it at Shiloh.
 But she figured her uncle knew some of it.
 Her dad was always good at bragging up his wins so she assumed he bragged about her too.
 She guessed the sharpshooting reminded her to much of her dad.
 Maybe this is why she didn't talk about it now.

 The work was done for the day and with plenty of daylight left they planned their competition for after supper.
 Elizabeth was looking at Dee's old Winchester with its nicks and signs of age.
 "Stacy loaned his new gun to the Virginian for this contest.
 That don't seem right you having to use this old timer."
 Dee smiles, "This old timer won me five blue ribbons and a new Winchester."
 Elizabeth grins, "Dee, you really surprise me sometimes."
 Dee shows her the ribbons and the gun.
 "I hope I surprise someone.
-Let's go see if the bossman's ready to get showed up."
+Let's go see if the bossman's ready get showed up."
 She really thought she found her revenge.

 Everyone is waiting out behind the barn to watch the sharpshooters compete.
 The saucers were stacked against the wall.
 Trampas grins "Thought it was only best out of five.
 Got enough saucers here to shoot at for a long time."
 The Virginian laughs, "Maybe she thinks I'm going to let her shoot until she hits one."
 Jim says, "Guess, you could be a gentleman and do that."
 His foreman stares at him, "This was her idea, remember?
-Nope I said best out of five and she agreed."
-Dee comes out behind the barn with the Graingers right behind her, "Yes, I agreed best out of five.
+Nope I said five out of five and she agreed."
+Dee comes out behind the barn with the Graingers right behind her, "Yes, I agreed five out of five.
 You ready?"
 He nods, "Ladies first.
 Go ahead Trampas toss one up."
 Trampas throws the saucer high in the air.
 Dee shatters it to pieces and cocks her firearm for another.
 Another saucer shatters again and again.
 Everyone applauds and laughs as they watch her marksmanship in total disbelief.
 As the fifth one is shot out of the sky, the Virginian is shaking his head, "How many more secrets you got up your sleeve, Dee?
 Never would have guessed that one."
 She grins at him looking so stunned with what he saw.
 "Oh, you might be surprised."
 Trampas is preparing to launch another saucer.
 "Ya ready bossman?
 Show her what you can do."
 The Virginian nods.
 With a repeat of what Dee just did, he knocks out five targets.
 He grins, "Ready for round two, ma'am?"
 Dee smirks at him, "Ready.
 Throw them a little faster this time, Trampas."
 Round two was as accurate as the first.
 Both competitors were right on target.
 She smiles at him, "Give up yet?"
 He looks at her, "Heck no, you ain't ever seen me give up.
 A little faster this time."
 He motions to Trampas.
 Ping!
 Ping!
 Ping!
 Ping!
 Ping!
 Dee perfected her third round.
 Again her opponent copied her performance.
 The Virginian just can't believe this female is as good a shot as he is.
 "Okay, Dee, we'll call it a tie.
 We're about out of saucers and already got a big mess here to clean up."
 She feels a little guilty fooling him into the contest and pulls the ribbons out of the pocket of her slacks.
 She hands them to him.
 He looks at her a bit discussed, "Guess you think you're something, aye?"
 She shakes her head, "No, just like driving you crazy, remember?"
 He gives her a hug, "Yeah, I know you do.
 I missed you, too."

 The next day as Stacy and Dee were preparing to leave.
 Dee brings her two Winchesters into the study where her Uncle Clay, Stacy and the Virginian are.
 "Uncle Clay, can I put these in your gun cabinet?"
 Clay nods, "Yes, I think there's room for them."
 The Virginian says, "Let me see that pretty one ya got there."
 She hands him the trophy from her past.
 "I won that, eight years ago.
 Nice isn't it?
 Hasn't been shot in years."
 He looks it over.
 "I see you oiled it.
 Did ya think old faithful might let ya down?"
 She shakes her head, "No, she hasn't yet."
 Stacy laughs, "Why did you call it a she?"
 The Virginian looks at Stacy.
 "Don't even get it started again, Stacy.
 Besides you two are leaving at first light, aren't you?"